uruloki85/documentacion/Spring.md

 ```
 where <code>crg_sample</code> is the table's name and <code>id</code> and <code>ega_submission_account_id</code> are columns.
 * Annotation <code>@DatabaseSetup</code> can be applied at class or method level.
+* It is necessary that the method that performs an update/delete is annotated with <code>@Transactional(value = "secondaryTransactionManager")</code> (again, value must be set if there are several datasources)